 - Students have access to laboratories in neurophysiology, psychopharmacology, psychophysics, animal learning and cognition, cognitive psychology, developmental psychology and social psychology.

 - The course is accredited by the British Psychological Society and therefore fulfils the requirements for entry to most UK PhD programmes in psychology.

 Over two semesters, students will take nine compulsory modules.
 The modules are taught through lectures, seminars, workshops and tutorials.
 Assessment comprises entirely of coursework; there are no exams.
-On average, class sizes range up to 80 students for lectures and 20 students for seminars.
+Class sizes range up to 135 students for lectures, which are shared with undergraduates in our Honours programme for modules focusing in core psychological knowledge, and up to 20 students for seminars, workshops, and tutorials.

-In addition to the support provided by the research project supervisor and module coordinators, there is a dedicated team of staff offering support for students, including the Masters' Course Coordinator and a Masters' Statistics Tutor.
+In addition to the support provided by the research project supervisor and module coordinators, there is a dedicated team of staff offering support for students.

 Fees and funding